Is Pathwright GDPR compliant?

 This is provided automatically for every account, and you do not need to take any extra steps to enable it.
 This is a plus, since Google automatically gives your site a small boost on SEO (Search Engine Optimization) ranking if your site is secure.

 SSL is the same encryption that banks use, and it encrypts any data shared between a web browser and web server.
 A secure connection ensures that any data taken from a site is confidential.
+Data is encrypted in transit, but is not encrypted at rest.

 Do I own the content I post on Pathwright?